sandeepkumar17/td-dev.to/blog-posts/grpc-server-and-client-implementation/grpc-server-and-client-implementation.md

 ### Setup new service and client:
 So far we have tested the default greeter service and client.

-Now let's move ahead and set up a new service and client which consumes this new service.
+Now let's move ahead and set up a new service and client that consumes this new service.

 #### Setup employee service:
 - To start with add the `employee.proto` file under the `Protos` folder and add the following code.